Legal affairs of the Tate brothers: Arrests, investigations and asset seizures

-Romanian authorities seized 29 assets, including 15 cars, more than 10 properties, watches, and sums of money, that belonged to the Tates or their companies, totaling almost US$4 million.
+Romanian authorities seized 29 assets, including 15 cars, more than 10 properties, watches, and sums of money, that belonged to the Tates or their companies, totalling almost US$4 million.
 If the Tates are convicted, these assets will be forfeited to the state and used to pay civil and moral damages to any victims.
 On 14 January 2023, the cars at the Tates' home were transported to a storage location.
-On 11 December, a Romanian court rejected a request to return assets seized during the investigation.
+On 11 December 2023, a Romanian court rejected a request to return assets seized during the investigation.
 On 8 January 2024, the Bucharest Court of Appeal overturned this decision on appeal and ordered a new trial over the seized assets.

 On 21 August 2024 Romanian police expanded their investigation against Andrew to include trafficking minors, sex with a minor, money laundering, and attempting to influence witnesses.
 DIICOT raided four homes belonging to Tate in Ilfov County and Bucharest in connection with new accusations and the criminal case of setting up an organised criminal group.
 The next day, Andrew and Tristan, whose property was also raided, were among six people taken into custody for allegations related to the raids.
 Both Romanians and foreigners were among those arrested.
 Prosecutors said the new investigation involves 35 alleged victims, including a woman who was a minor at the time.
-The accused are alleged to have made a total of $2.8 million via "sexual exploitation".
+The accused are alleged to have made a total of $2.8 million via "sexual exploitation."
 The brothers have denied all the allegations.